ravensgate-tux/Discordianism_ksc/LIBER_SPAGHETTI_TOC.md

 # 🍏 LIBER SPAGHETTI🍝

-*A Chaos Magickal Grimoire of Noodles and Nonsense*
+*A Chaos Magickal Grimoire of Noodles and Nonsense* by KSC

 ---